-In the digital age, small business are changing the way they do business.
-With the majority of consumers having a proficiency with smartphones, high speed wifi, and the access to practically anything at their fingertips; the expectation for companies to go digital is higher now than ever before.
+In the digital age, small businesses are changing the way they do business.
+With the majority of consumers having proficiency with smartphones, high-speed wifi, and access to practically anything at their fingertips; the expectation for companies to go digital is higher now than ever before.
 Technology has quickly changed the way we work by automating tasks that were once performed by humans.
 Going digital also changes the way that we do business, by effortlessly connecting us with other businesses and consumers on opposite sides of the world from where our business is based.
 For small businesses to be able to compete with larger businesses the question is not “will we go digital?”
-The question is “when will we go digital?”
+The question is “When will we go digital?”

-The Singapore government has put great stock in small and medium sized businesses going digital.
-In his 2017 budget speech, Finance Minister Heng Swee Keat announced the government’s commitment to helping small and medium sized businesses and enterprises (SME’s) go digital.
+The Singapore government has put great stock in small and medium-sized businesses going digital.
+In his 2017 budget speech, Finance Minister Heng Swee Keat announced the government’s commitment to helping small and medium-sized businesses and enterprises (SMEs) go digital.
 The government injected $80 Million into grants to help Singaporean businesses with fewer than 200 employees embrace tech.
 The government reiterated its commitment to the cause in this year's budget by pledging more money and updating its digital business support initiatives.
-You don’t need a substantial budget in order to digitise your business, however, you do need employees that are open to being challenged and are enthusiastic about technology.
+You don’t need a substantial budget in order to digitize your business, however, you do need employees that are open to being challenged and are enthusiastic about technology.

-Use data sharing technology, such as Google Drive to work on group tasks and reduce your paper waste.
-Small business can become more efficient, avoiding mislaid paperwork or mistakes that can arise from illegible handwriting, by relying on a digital platform to house all of their documents.
-Not only will housing your documents on a digital platform improve communication, it will increase opportunities for collaboration.
+Use data-sharing technology, such as Google Drive to work on group tasks and reduce your paper waste.
+Small businesses can become more efficient, avoiding mislaid paperwork or mistakes that can arise from illegible handwriting, by relying on a digital platform to house all of their documents.
+Not only will housing your documents on a digital platform improves communication, but it will also increase opportunities for collaboration.

 According to Microsoft Business, customers are expecting faster services from businesses, and are often expecting to interact with businesses digitally.
 Every business has an app nowadays, allowing consumers to have very little human interaction.
 You can do everything from paying bills, depositing checks, and ordering food from the comfort of your home from your phone.
 This is the expectation from customers is that your business provides this ability and that it is fast.